 - Collaborative: This approach focuses on internal and external dialogue — wholesalers sharing data with manufacturers and retailers.

+As a wholesaler, this is crucial.
 If you’re going to invest the kind of money I’ve discussed above, you’ll want to make sure that you’re purchasing CRM software that will move you closer to your goals.

-Wholesalers need the best CRM software
+Wholesalers Need the Best CRM Software

 CRM software is an important component that keeps businesses together.
 Clarify your goals and objectives, then use them to choose the best CRM software for your wholesaling business.